dm-advisor/plaitpy/README.md

 #### students file:
-11. To synchronize application_id values in the admits file with student_id values in the students file generate a row_num column by executing the following query in the Athena console and download the results to a file named indexed_admissions.csv:
+11. To synchronize application_id values in the admits file with student_id values in the students file generate a row_num column by executing the following query in the Athena console.
+Then download the query results to a file named indexed_admissions.csv:

     `SELECT academic_year, academic_term, campus_proposed_code, college_proposed_code, major_proposed_code, applicant_id, row_num